podsvirov/protobuf/cmake/README.md

      C:\Path\to>cd protobuf
      C:\Path\to\protobuf>

-Check whether a *gmock* directory exists in the upper level directory.
-If you checkout the code from GitHub via `git clone`, this *gmock* directory won't exist and you won't be able to build protobuf unit-tests.
+Protobuf unit-tests require gmock to build.
+If you download protobuf source code from the *releases* page, the *gmock* directory should already be there.
+If you checkout the code via `git clone`, this *gmock* directory won't exist and you will have to download it manually or skip building protobuf unit-tests.

-These source packages from *releases* page contains more stable versions of protobuf and already have the *gmock* directory included.

 If even so the *gmock* folder does not exist, you can download it as follows:

-     X:\Path\to\protobuf>git clone -b release-1.7.0 https://github.com/google/googlemock.git gmock
+     C:\Path\to\protobuf>git clone -b release-1.7.0 https://github.com/google/googlemock.git gmock

 Then go to *gmock* folder and downdload gtest:

-     X:\Path\to\protobuf>cd gmock
+     C:\Path\to\protobuf>cd gmock
-     X:\Path\to\protobuf\gmock>git clone -b release-1.7.0 https://github.com/google/googletest.git gtest
+     C:\Path\to\protobuf\gmock>git clone -b release-1.7.0 https://github.com/google/googletest.git gtest

 If you absolutely don't want to build and run protobuf unit-tests, skip this steps and use protobuf at your own risk.

 Now go to *cmake* folder in protobuf sources:

-     X:\Path\to\protobuf\gmock>cd ..\cmake
+     C:\Path\to\protobuf\gmock>cd ..\cmake
-     X:\Path\to\protobuf\cmake>
+     C:\Path\to\protobuf\cmake>

 Good.
 Now you are ready to *CMake* configuration.